What to Do When Your Audio Quality Is Poor: A Guide to Reliable Intelligent Transcription

 Contextual Interpretation and Predictive Listening

 Experienced transcriptionists rely on contextual interpretation and predictive listening to fill in gaps when words are unclear.
 For example, if a specific word is muffled, they may use surrounding words or sentence structure to deduce the intended meaning, ensuring the transcript remains coherent.
-This approach allows transcriptionists to make educated guesses based on the conversation flow, especially useful when background noise or low volume makes direct transcription difficult.
+This approach allows transcriptionists to make educated guesses based on the conversation flow, especially when background noise or low volume makes direct transcription difficult.

 Custom Terminology and Field-Specific Knowledge